 Finding out you’re approved for a credit card is great news.
 But finding out you’re approved for a credit card with a low credit limit can be disappointing.
-You may have been hoping for a credit card with a four-digit credit limit only to be approved for a few hundred dollars.
-While it may not seem worth it, it can be wise to keep the card even though it has a low limit.
+You may have been hoping for a credit card with a four-digit credit limit only to be approved for a mere few hundred dollars.
+While it may not seem worth it, it can be wise to keep the card despite the low limit.

 Why is Your Credit Limit So Low?

 There could be a few reasons that your credit card was approved for such a low credit limit.
 First, the type of card you applied for may give all cardholders at the same limit.
 This is often true for retail store credit cards and subprime credit cards, but it can happen with other cards, too.
 A poor credit history, or lack of credit history, can also be the blame.
 High credit card balances or low income are other reasons for a small credit limit.

 Unless this credit card has a significantly lower limit than all your other credit cards, it's beneficial to keep it open.
 If you don’t have any other open credit cards or you’re working to rebuild your credit history, this low limit credit card can help you improve your credit.
 In turn, a better credit score will help you get approved for credit cards with higher limits.

 Your credit score responds best when you keep your credit card balances low relative to the credit limit.
 This can be hard when you have a credit card with a low limit.
 But, for now, use your credit card for small purchases only and be sure to make your payments on time each month.
 The best credit card balance is 30% or less of your credit limit.
 To put it into perspective, that’s $100 on a credit card with a $300 credit limit.

 Getting a Credit Limit Increase